Learn more about fraud prevention resources within available tools for digital assessment.

 - Check for plagiarism on open book tests through Turnitin or open questions through Remindo;

+The tool complies with the GDPR guidelines (AVG).
 More information on Proctorio can be found here.